luciusmagn/maturita_2020/web/index.md

 * Discord: luciusmagn
 * Display name in vast majority of places: magnusi

-*Man, I am creative with names, am I not?*

 ## Contribution
 Contributing to this page is permitted, just clone the repo, make your changes and create a pull-request.
 Tada.
-However, I am the person who knows most about me, so I don't know what might one want to add about me here.
-If you want to add a juicy rant or why Java sucks, I am 100% merging.
-Let the hate flow through.
+However, If you want to add why Java sucks, I am 100% merging.
-__[insert Palpatine picture]__